jaantollander/masters-thesis/content/30_monitoring.md

 We computed rates from the counter values for each time series and performed explorative data analysis on the rates, such as computing sums over different subsets and computing densities.
 We visualized them using Plots.jl [@julia_plots] with PlotlyJS backend for interactive graphics.
 We show many of the visualizations in Section \ref{results}.

 We describe the theory of the analysis methods described in Appendix \ref{analysis}.

+TODO: briefly explain the methods of the Appendix

 <!-- TODO: we used snapshot time as the timestamp, inferred the beginning of the time series -->